Gateshead Archive is a new place to discover local and family history.

 The books date from the 1600s to present day, including the oldest surviving book from Gateshead, printed in 1654.
 Included in the book collection are cuttings, directories, minute books, periodicals and many local histories covering a wide range of social and industrial history.

 Open access collection

 Many of our books are available to browse in our reading room.
-You do not need to be a member of the Library or make an appointment to view these items.
+You do not need to be a member but will currently need to make an appointment to use material.

 Search our catalogue to find Gateshead Archive books.